-Rising concerns around about energy security threaten to stall the transition to clean energy.
-Siemens Energy CEO Christian Bruch and policy expert Jason Bordoff discuss why climate and energy security must go hand in hand.
+Rising concerns about energy security are threatening to stall the transition to clean energy.
+But there’s hope.
+Siemens Energy CEO Christian Bruch and policy expert Jason Bordoff discuss how climate and energy security can go hand in hand.

 Jason Bordoff: Right, this is having ripple effects in many other parts of the world with rolling blackouts in Pakistan and Bangladesh.
 And coal is at record high levels as well.